ppapasaikas/SANJUAN/README.txt

 =========================
-We provide more details on the installation of mapping indexes as part of the manual for adding / installing new genomes / species.
+We provide more details on the installation of mapping indexes as part of the manual for adding new genomes to SANJUAN.
+Details are given in the file ADDING_MORE_GENOMES.txt.
-Please find details in ADDING_MORE_GENOMES.txt .

 6. RUNNING SANJUAN
 ==================

-IMPORTANT: running without access to CRG cluster resources SANJUAN was developed at the CRG, Barcelona, and initially tailored for using local cluster resources at the CRG, i.e., sending automatically jobs to the CRG cluster.
-For use without access to the cluster resources of the CRG, SANJUAN needs to be run with the option -noqsub to prevent that SANJUAN sends automatically jobs to the CRG cluster.
+IMPORTANT: SANJUAN was developed at the CRG, Barcelona, and initially tailored to using local cluster resources at the CRG, i.e., sending automatically jobs to the CRG cluster.
+For use without access to the CRG cluster, SANJUAN needs to be run with the option -noqsub to prevent that SANJUAN sends jobs to the CRG cluster.
 Nevertheless, it is possible to run SANJUAN with option -noqsub as a single job on any cluster you have access to.

 Once SANJUAN is installed, the user might call